dklinges9/mcera5/README.md

 # mcera5

 A package to download and process ERA5 data ready for use in microclimate modelling.
-Corresponding paper accepted at _Methods in Ecology and Evolution_ (DOI pending).
+Corresponding paper describing the package [here in _Methods in Ecology and Evolution_](https://doi.org/10.1111/2041-210X.13877).

 ## Install